aradomirovicUCSD/cse15l-lab-reports/lab-report-1-week-2.md

 * `ls -a`
 * `pwd`
 * `mkdir`<br/>
-The results will look a lot like this:
+The results will look a lot like this:<br>
 ![](s3_1.png)
 ![](s3_2.png)